andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 I guess they were right.

-SNUS
-The most common refrain I heard regarding snus was "it's like tobacco but it's not bad for you!"
+The most common refrain I hear regarding snus is "it's like tobacco but it's not bad for you!"
 I'm sure my good friend Pete, the Dippin' Dentist &trade; would support this spurious claim.

-At the bar Joakim gifts me his lapel pin with the 3 modern Norwegian kings.
+While at the bar Joakim gifts me his lapel pin with the 3 modern Norwegian kings.
-King Harald V took the throne in 1905 when
+This feels like an undue honor and I temporarily suspend my tomfoolery for the most earnest expression of gratitude a man can give after a dozen beers.
+The pin represents the last 118 years of the Norwegian crown - since 1905 only three posteriors have called the Norwegian throne home: King Haakon VII (1905-1957), King Olav V (1957-1991) and King Harald V (1991=present).
+Haakon & Olav goverend well into their 80s and Harald is still going strong at 86 years young.

+Originally a Danish prince, King Haakon was popularly elected to the throne as the first independent Norwegian monarch since 1387.
+During his 51 year reign he ruled with a light touch, a practice that has been carried on by his successors and gained the favor of the Norwegian people.
+King Olav was known as "The People's King", preferring to drive his own car, ride on public transit, and generally gad about with no bodyguards.
+In a 2005 poll Olav was voted Norwegian of the Century.
+Finally, King Harald is best ell known for his sailing exploits - he represented Norway at the 1964, 1968, & 1972 Olympics and is the presiding President of Honour of World Sailing - and the controversy surrounding his bride.
+When Harald declred his intentions to marry Sonja Haraldsen it was downright scanadalous - Sonja was a lowly commoner!
+When Harald told his old man that if he couldn't marry Sonja he wouldn't marry anyone Olav finally relented and blessed the union.
+We love Queen Sonja.

 <figure class="figure">
 		<img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2023_05-scandinavia/17-presidents.jpeg" alt="Lapel">
-  <figcaption class="figure-caption">King Harald V, King Olav V, and King Haakon VII.</figcaption>
+  <figcaption class="figure-caption">Haakon, Olav, and Harald could be an indie folk band</figcaption>
 </figure>

+But I digress....

 I met Louise outside on the patio overlooking the Akerselva with a line that's so stupid it just might work,